The AWS Shared Responsibility Model and Compliance Validation with AWS Artifact

 The AWS Shared Responsibility Model - A Deep Dive

-AWS are responsible for maintaining the physical security of the global AWS data centres, the AWS global network, servers, switches, hardware, and anything from the host operating system and virtualization layer down.
+AWS is in responsible for maintaining the physical security of the global AWS data centres, the AWS global network, servers, switches, hardware, and anything from the host operating system and virtualization layer down.

 The customer (you) are then responsible for the guest operating system (e.g to patch and keep your EC2 instances updates in the IaaS model), and configuration of the AWS managed services (e.g AWS firewall).
 Think of it like, AWS gives you all you need to get going, but if you spin up an EC2 instance and open the security groups to the world, you’ve got no firewalling in place, so anything bad that happens is put squarely in your court.